 - Coordinate activists to attend offline events: lead event planning and recruitment for volunteer phone banks, event tabling, lobby days, media events, town hall forums, and public comment hearings.

-- Facilitate organizing activist outreach to policymakers: work to generate emails, calls, and other communications with legislators and local elected officials on the top North Carolina environmental and public health issues.
+- Facilitate organizing activist outreach to policymakers: work to generate emails, calls, and other communications with legislators and decision makers on a wide variety of top North Carolina environmental and public health issues, such as fracking, renewable energy programs, clean water protections, toxic chemical rules, coal ash clean up, landfill standards, and more.

 - BA/BS, preferably in political science, public policy, communications or environmental studies/science.